mikrono/tModLoaderWiki_kr_ko/Developing-with-Visual-Studio.md

 1. Set the Working directory to `C:\Program Files (x86)\Steam\steamapps\common\Terraria`
 1. Add the line `includePDB = true` to your build.txt

 The `includePDB = true` line will not only enable debugging, but also line numbers in exception stack traces.
-However it will increase the size of your mod and can be omitted from release builds.
+However it will increase the size of your mod _and should be omitted from release builds_.

 # Edit and Continue
-This will let you edit the source code of your mod while at a breakpoint without restarting the game
+This will let you edit the source code of your mod while at a breakpoint without restarting the game.

 1. Simply add `-eac "$(TargetPath)"` to the end of your Post-build event command line